 Social media is loaded with social proof.
 Every day, thousands and thousands of images, videos, and stories are posted showing how people wear brands’ products and how they rate them.
 In order to filter what content is available for your brand, it is a good idea to use hashtags as anchors.
-This way, the entire social content of your brand can be precisely filtered and sorted.
-Besides, potential customers can search for your brand hashtag to get inspired or to look for confirmation and thereby build trust in your brand.
+This way, the entire visual Social Content of your brand can be precisely filtered and sorted.
+Besides, potential customers can search for your brand hashtag to get inspired by the visual content productions of your community or to look for confirmation and thereby build trust in your brand.

 Another positive aspect of hashtags is that they encourage your community to post even more content related to your brand.
 Hashtags build relationships and networks by giving people a sense of belonging to a group.
 Using the same hashtag as another person, creates a connection and allows communities to form and grow.
 This, in turn, has a positive impact on your brand identity and creates a reciprocated feeling of being seen by your customers.
 You can establish hashtags by including them in campaigns, prominently displaying them in your store, or including them on your product packaging.